nadirali19/nadirali.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
 ---

-My name is Nadir Ali.
+Hello, my name is Nadir Ali.
+I'm currently a senior researcher at  InPho lab, department of physics, IIT Roorkee.

-- I'm a research scholar.
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I'm doing research in the field of silicon photonics.
+In addition to research work.
+I assist in teaching and laboratory work.
+If you want to get in touch with me, I can be found on the [twitter](https://twitter.com/iam_nadirali).